 Shares may trade at, above or below their NAV.
 The NAV fluctuates with changes in the market value of the Fund's assets.
-The trading price of Shares fluctuates in accordance with changes in the NAV, intraday changes in the value of the Index Contracts and market supply and demand.
-The amount of the discount or premium in the trading price of the Shares relative to their NAV may be influenced by non-concurrent trading hours between NYSE Arca (the exchange on which the Shares trade) and the exchanges on which the Index Contracts are traded.
-While the Shares are expected to trade on NYSE Arca until 4:00 p.m.
-(Eastern time), liquidity in the markets for the Index Contracts is expected to be reduced whenever the principal markets for those contracts are closed.
+The trading price of Shares fluctuates in accordance with changes in the NAV, intraday changes in the value of the futures contracts and market supply and demand.
+The amount of the discount or premium in the trading price of the Shares relative to their NAV may be influenced by non-concurrent trading hours between NYSE Arca (the exchange on which the Shares trade) and ICE Futures U.S. While the Shares are expected to trade on NYSE Arca until 4:00 p.m.
+(Eastern time), liquidity in the markets for the DX Contracts is expected to be reduced whenever the market for those contracts are closed.
 As a result, trading spreads, and the resulting premium or discount on Shares, may widen during these gaps in market trading hours.